 - Intelligence Engine: Uses AI/ML to decide best routes, pick best 3PL partners, optimize vehicle load vs constraints, etc.

-- Multi-carrier & International Logistics Support: Manages domestic + cross-border shipments, many transport modes (air, ocean, road, rail), supports multiple carriers.
+- Multi-carrier & International Logistics Support: Manages domestic and cross-border shipments across multiple transport modes (air, ocean, road, rail) and supports multiple carriers.

 |